Please note that this article contains affiliate links, read disclosures here.

 Hey, I get it.

 You may enjoy purchasing one gift for each person on your list or giving the kiddos one too many gifts to open – and that’s ok!
 There’s room for it all if you make the proper adjustments and it doesn’t break the budget.

 A way you can do this with minor effects on the budget is this:

-Secondly, transfer this money into a holding account each month so it’s off-limits to only buying gifts.
+Secondly, transfer this money into a holding account each month so it’s off-limits to only buy gifts.
 Essentially, that means – set it and forget it!
 I transfer my funds to a holding account that I use for the sole purpose of collecting cash for buying gifts.
-It’s helped me feel like I have “found” money, when it’s just me being responsible – right?
+It’s helped me feel like I have “found” money when it’s just me being responsible – right?

 Buying gifts with no lingering worries – wouldn’t that be nice?